sathify/CCSS/README.md

 CCSS
 ====

+CCSS [Component CSS] is an architecture which simplifies the CSS authoring experience for large web applications.

+##### Why?
 Large web applications generally have a lot of CSS files and many developers working on them simultaneously.
 With the advent of so many frameworks, guidelines, tools and methodologies like OOCSS, SMACSS, BEM, etc., developers need a CSS architecture that is maintainable, manageable, and scalable.

 As a frontend engineer, I believe that component-based web development is the way forward.
 [Web components](http://css-tricks.com/modular-future-web-components/)  are a collection of standards that are working their way through the W3C.
 They allow us to bundle up markup and styles into reusable HTML elements which are *truly encapsulated*.
 What this means is we need to start thinking about **component based CSS development**.
 While the browser makers are implementing these standards, we can use *soft-encapsulation* in the meantime.

-CCSS [Component CSS] is an architecture which simplifies the CSS authoring experience for large web applications.
+##### When?

-As a developer, use it when you are setting up the CSS Architecture for a large web application.
+As a developer, use it when you are setting up the CSS Architecture for a complex web application.

+## Contents

 1. [Elements](#elements)
 2. [Principles](#principles)